Karen Taylor (EastEnders): Storylines

 Karen arrives in Walford with her children Keanu (Danny Walters), Bernadette (Clair Norris) Riley (Tom Jacobs) and Chatham (Alfie Jacobs), joining her son Keegan Baker (Zack Morris).
 Karen introduces herself to some of the neighbours, who are appalled by the family's rowdy behaviour.
 The family move in above Ted (Christopher Timothy) and Joyce Murray (Maggie Steed), who are especially unhappy to discover the Taylors are living above them, as Karen caused their friend to suffer a nervous breakdown when they were previously neighbours in Walford Towers.
 Denise Fox (Diane Parish) tries to make peace with Karen over her altercation with Keegan a few months previously, but Karen threatens violence against her if it happens again.

 Bernadette complains of being ill and is revealed to be pregnant.
-Karen pleads with Dr. Natasha Black (Rachel Bavidge) not to inform social services, and tells Bernadette that keeping the baby it is her own choice, but worries about how the family will afford to raise another child.
+Karen pleads with Dr. Natasha Black (Rachel Bavidge) not to inform social services, and tells Bernadette that keeping the baby is her own choice, but worries about how the family will afford to raise another child.
 Keanu later finds out that the father is in Bernadette's year at school, to Karen's relief.
 Bernadette goes onto suffer a miscarriage after being caught in a gas explosion, to the devastation of herself, Karen, and Keanu.
 At a memorial speaking for the baby, its father Callum (Shaun Aylward) arrives and reveals they would have named the baby Belle.
 When Riley and Chatham return home, they ask questions about the baby, and Shirley Carter (Linda Henry) comforts Karen when she breaks down.

 Karen's financial struggles prevail, so, desperate for cash, decides to pawn a wedding ring that she has kept.
 Keanu tries to convince her not to, as it had belonged to his grandmother.
 The Taylors' belongings are removed by bailiffs due to Karen failing to repay loans, but they can get them back the next day if they can raise £1000, so Karen and Bernadette go to visit Karen's sister, Kandice Taylor (Hannah Spearritt).
 Kandice agrees to loan them the money, but when Karen begins arguing with her, Kandice changes her mind.
 Bernadette meets up with Kandice and emotionally pleads with Kandice to help, but she apologetically refuses to and when the bailiffs are due to visit, Kandice turns up with the money.
 After bickering again and Karen throwing the money back, Karen and Kandice make up.